Joe Fryer (footballer)

-Joseph Luke Fryer (born 14 November 1995) is a retired English professional footballer who most recently played for Swindon Town as a goalkeeper.
+Joseph Luke Fryer (born 14 November 1995) is an English retired professional footballer who played as a goalkeeper.

 Career

 Fryer began his career with Middlesbrough at U-15 level.

 On 26 January 2017, Fryer moved on loan to Hartlepool United.
 He would make his league debut in a 3–0 defeat at Luton Town on 14 February 2017, going on to make a further 13 appearances and keeping 2 clean sheets for the League Two outfit that season.

 On 30 June 2017, Middlesbrough announced that Fryer would be joining League Two side Stevenage on loan for the 2017–18 season.
 He would make his league debut for Stevenage in a 3–3 draw with Newport County, going on to make 32 appearances in all competitions and keeping 6 clean sheets.

 On 28 June 2018, Fryer headed out on loan to League Two side Carlisle United for the 2018–19 season.

 In a game against Crewe whilst on loan Joe suffered a double leg break which would lead him to be initially hospitalized.
 His loan spell was ended.